tarwn/lessthandot-hugo/blogs/content/posts/2009-10-07-to-sa-or-not-to-sa.md

 ---
 The question was raised again if SA should be disabled.
 First, it doesn't matter if you do not utilize SQL Server Authentication.
 The account is then disabled in the first place.
 Most instances have mixed mode enabled however so SA is a major concern and a huge pet peeve of mine.

-So to put it lightly…
+So to put it lightly...

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt//NoEntry.gif" alt="" title="" width="292" height="301" />